SukkoPera/Open2327RomAdapter/README.md

 ### Replacing 2332 ROMs
 2332 ROMs only hold 4 Kb of data.
 This means that you can switch among even more ROM images if you use a bigger EPROM.
 In order to do this, you will need to free the A12 address line, which requires a few extra steps:
-1. Solder in the R4 resistor.
+1. Solder a 10k resistor at R4.
-1. Open the JP1 jumper.
+1. Cut the JP1 jumper open.
-1. Solder another switch to the A12 pad on the bottom of the board.
+1. Solder another switch between the A12 pad on the bottom of the board and ground.

 **IMPORTANT: ALWAYS TURN YOUR C64 OFF BEFORE MOVING THE ROM SELECTION SWITCH(ES).**